Emma-Grace Armitage

 Currently taking new clients.

-Emma-Grace is a registered Educational and Developmental Psychologist dedicated to integrating creativity with evidence-based practices to offer personalised, holistic support for mental health and well-being across the lifespan.
-She values individual differences and is committed to adapting therapy to meet diverse client needs through collaborative approaches.
+Emma-Grace is a registered Educational and Developmental Psychologist who integrates creativity with evidence-based practice to provide personalised, holistic support for mental health and wellbeing across the lifespan.
+She values individual differences and works collaboratively with clients to ensure therapy is responsive, affirming, and tailored to each person’s unique needs and strengths.